JarbasAl/intent_assistant/readme.md

     360 matched weather_location_tomorrow as expected
     6 matched weather_now as expected

-    The following intents are ambiguous
+    The following intents are ambiguous for out of vocabulary words [{'weather_now', 'weather_location'},
-    [{'weather_now', 'weather_location'},
      {'weather_location_tomorrow', 'weather_tomorrow'}]